aquasecurity/postee/README.md

 <details>
 <summary>Details</summary>

+### Jira integration parameters
 Key | Description | Possible Values
 --- | --- | ---
 *url* | Jira project url |
 *project-key* | The JIRA project key |
 *user* | Jira user.
-Use email for Jira Cloud and UserName for Jira Server/Data Center | *password* | Optional: User's password.
-API token can also be used for Cloud Jira instances. | *token* | Optional: User's Personal Access Token.
-Used only for Jira Server/Data Center | *board* |  Optional: JIRA board key |
+Use email for Jira Cloud and UserName for Jira Server/Data Center |
+*password* | Optional: User's password.
+API token can also be used for Cloud Jira instances. |
+*token* | Optional: User's Personal Access Token.
+Used only for Jira Server/Data Center |
+*board* |  Optional: JIRA board key |
 *priority*|  Optional: ticket priority, e.g., High |
 *assignee*| Optional: comma separated list of users (emails) that will be assigned to ticket, e.g., ["john@yahoo.com"].
 To assign a ticket to the Application Owner email address (as defined in Aqua Application Scope, owner email field), specify ["<%application_scope_owner%>"] as the assignee value |